ytakefuji/titanic/README.md

 # titanic
-A Titanic problem is used to demonstrate how to use three important functions in machine learning where pandas, preprocessing, and train_test_split are detailed.
+Titanic is a binary classification problem which can be used to demonstrate how to use three important functions in machine learning where pandas, preprocessing, and train_test_split are detailed.
-The goal of machine learning is to create input-output function f: y=f(X) where y and X are output and inputs respectively.
+The goal of machine learning is to create input-output function
+f: y=f(X) where y and X are output and inputs respectively.
 We would like to predict y values using X values by forming function f.

 <img src='y=f(X).png' height=400 width=600>